MichaelMazel/Ensemble_Classification_of_Employee_Attrition/README.md

 <a name="Predicting_Attrition"></a>

 ## Predicting Attrition Summary
 The dataset consisted of 36 total variables, with a mix of both quantitative and qualitative types.
-Some initial findings included: no null values, several features of all one level, and correlations up to .95 (monthly income and job level).
-Job roles produced large differences in attrition rates with the highest being 45% from the sales reps, and lowest at 2% from the director roles.
+Some initial findings included: no null values, several features of all one level, and correlations up to .95 (from monthly income and job level).
+"Job roles" produced large differences in attrition rates with the highest being 45% from the sales reps and lowest at 2% from the director roles.

 730 rows consisted of "no" for attrition and 140 rows of "yes".
 When I first ran my model, the accuracy for just the "yes" attrition level was less than 50%.
 I then integrated the ROSE package which allowed me to oversample the "yes" class by generating synthetic data based off feature space similarities.
 ROSE uses a smoothed-bootstrap approach.

-For my ensemble model, I used hard voting to make the final choice between my three meta-algorithms - bagging, boosting, and stacking.
+For my ensemble model, I used hard voting to make the final decision between my three meta-algorithms - bagging, boosting, and stacking.
 The first algorithm used random forest, followed by C5.0.
 The third algorithm, stacking, used naive_bayes, knn, rpart, svmRadial, and glmnet from the Caret package.
 My ensemble model produced an accuracy of 87.6%, with a 88.2% sensitivity and 85% specificity.
 Some of the top features included JobIsaDirector, JobIsSalesRep, Divorce, JobInvolvementScore, and Overtime.

-This plot illustrates some key relationships regarding attrition and job roles
+This plot illustrates some interesting relationships regarding attrition and job roles

 ![Job Roles and Attrition](https://github.com/MichaelMazel/Ensemble_Classification_of_Employee_Attrition/blob/main/Employee_Attrition_Prediction_files/figure-gfm/unnamed-chunk-55-1.png)